Dlanang/jodim-bbbef/content/posts/papermod-variables.md

 ---
-title: "Variables | Front Matter"
+title: Variables | Front Matter
 summary: List of Front Matter variables used by PaperMod
 date: 2021-01-20
-tags: ["PaperMod"]
+tags:
+  - PaperMod
-author: "Aditya Telange"
+author: Aditya Telange
 ---

 **Below are variables used with this theme...**